sabrinadowla14/Project1-The-Monkees-Band/README.md

 and also from the free images websites.
 ### The band is a 1960’s rock band and have around 50 years experience of performing live at numerous events around the world.
 ### I have been given the following requirements after interviews with the client’s representatives:
-..1.Their primary target audiences are their fans ..1.potential fans who wish to use the site to see and hear clips from their back catalog, ..1. any new material as it becomes available.
+⋅⋅* Their primary target audiences are their fans
+⋅⋅* potential fans who wish to use the site to see and hear clips from their back catalog, ⋅⋅* any new material as it becomes available.
-..1. the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.
+⋅⋅* the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.
  ````
 The Monkees Band Website is created using HTML5, CSS3 and Bootstrap 3.3.7 - Bootstrap is the most popular CSS Framework for
 developing responsive and mobile-first websites.